newrelic/newrelic-react-native-agent/README.md

 # New Relic React Native Agent

-This agent utilizes native New Relic agents to expose the Javascript environment.
+This agent utilizes native New Relic Android and iOS agents to instrument the React-Native Javascript environment.
 The New Relic SDKs collect crashes, network traffic, and other information for hybrid apps using native components.

+### This agent SDK is not yet officially supported.
+If you’re interested in participating in our Early Access Program, contact Support or your account representative.

 ### Features
 * Capture JavaScript errors
 * Network Instrumentation
-* Distributed Tracing (only functional in android,ios support coming in near future)
+* Distributed Tracing (currently functional in Android, iOS support coming in the near future)
 * Tracking console log, warn and error
 * Promise rejection tracking
 * Capture interactions and the sequence in which they were created
 * Pass user information to New Relic to track user sessions
 * Expo Support (Bare Workflow & Managed Workflow)

 #### Current Support:
 - Android API 21+